jeeannyy/jeeannyy/README.md

 🦕 Eager to expand my existing knowledge and broad experience in a collaborative working environment

-🤖 Main stacks are JavaScript, React.js, Node.js, TypeScript, Express.js, MongoDB
+🤖 Main stacks are JavaScript, React.js, TypeScript, Node.js